-The 3-3-3 Rule: What New Dog Owners Should Expect After Your Dog Comes Home.
+The 3-3-3 Guideline: What New Dog Owners Should Expect After Your Dog Comes Home.

 - Marc Wong